I7-Examples/Bronze/docs/source.txt

 The sea is a view in the Gilded Balcony.
 Understand "ocean" or "wave" or "ship" or "ships" as the sea.
 Instead of facing the forest for the second time: try facing the sea.
 The description of the sea is "If you look long enough, your vision expands until you can see the ocean, grey and clouded with storms, that took your father's livelihood and brought your family to ruin."

+Swimming is an action applying to nothing.
+Understand "swim" or "dive" as swimming.

 The moat is a view.
 Understand "oily" and "splashing" and "brown" and "water" as the moat.
 It is in the drawbridge and the Gilded Balcony.
 The description is "The moat is full of slightly oily brown water.
 If you had been physically imprisoned, you might have tried to swim across; so it is just as well that you were not."
 The sound of the moat is "occasional splashing".
 The scent of the moat is "aquaceous plant-life with an undertone of slime".
 Instead of swimming in the presence of the moat: try swimming in the moat.
 Instead of swimming in the moat: say "Both unappealing and unnecessary."